umputun/spot/README.md

   - if no match found, Spot will try to match on host name in the inventory file.
   - if no match found, Spot will try to match on host address in the playbook file.
   - if no match found, Spot will use it as a host address.
-- if `--target` is not discovered, Spot will assume the `default` target.
+- if `--target` is not set, Spot will try check it `targets` list for the task.
+If set, it will use it following the same logic as above.
+- and finally, Spot will assume the `default` target.

 ### Inventory